8 Life Skills You Should Have Before Moving Out

 8. Managing Your Healthcare

-Once you’re on your own, Mom and Dad will no longer be responsible for maintaining your health—even if you’re still on their insurance.
+Once you’re on your own, your parents will no longer be responsible for maintaining your health—even if you’re still on their insurance.
 You’ll need to stay on top of your routine dental and medical care by scheduling appointments yourself and making sure you keep them.

 Whether you'll be living by yourself or with roommates, make it a point to sharpen these life skills before leaving the comfort of your home or the dorm.
-Having these skills cemented before you go will make for a smooth entrance into the real world.
+You'll be setting yourself up for a smooth entrance into the real world.